Director of Development & Major Gifts

-Alan has been in the fundraising business for over eleven years, previously as a Planned Giving Specialist for the Salvation Army and now in his current role as a Senior Major Gifts Officer at Wayne State University.
+Alan has been in the fundraising business for twelve years, previously as a Planned Giving Specialist for the Salvation Army and a Senior Major Gifts Officer at Wayne State University School of Medicine.
+His current role is the Director of Development & Major Gifts at Madonna University.
 We had a chance to sit down with Alan to ask him about his career and interests.

 What brought you to a career in fundraising?